AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-assets-ultimate-package.md

 >
 >If you have provisioned Content Hub before August 14, 2024, the Content Hub product profile has `contenthub` mentioned after `Limited Users` instead of `delivery`.

-## Enable Assets as a Cloud Service Ultimate package for existing users {#enable-assets-ultimate-package-existing-users}
+## Enable Assets as a Cloud Service Ultimate for existing users {#enable-assets-ultimate-existing-users}

 Existing Assets as a Cloud Service users can upgrade to Assets ultimate by executing two simple steps.
 You can navigate to the Assets as a Cloud Service program in Cloud Manager and see upgrade status on the Program card based on the availability of credits.
-If there are enough credits available for upgrade to Assets Ultimate, you can see the status as `Assets license upgrade available`, as depicted in the following image:
+If there are enough credits available for upgrade to Assets Ultimate, you can see the status as `Assets license upgrade required`, as depicted in the following image:

 ![AEM Assets upgrade to Assets Ultimate](assets/aem-assets-upgrade-status-ultimate.png)

-In case of, the upgrade status can also display `Assets license upgrade required`.
+In case an existing user purchases a new license for Assets Ultimate, the upgrade status displays as `Assets license upgrade available`.

 ### Prerequisites for upgrade {#prerequisites-assets-upgrade}

-Latest AEM as a Cloud Service release version or a minimum of x release version.
-If you do not meet the minimum requirements, contact Adobe support to switch to the required AEM release version.
+All environments must be upgraded to latest AEM as a Cloud Service release version or a minimum of x release version.
+If you do not meet the minimum requirements, contact your Adobe representative to switch to the required AEM release version.

 ### Upgrade to Assets Ultimate {#upgrade-assets-ultimate}